cozygene/glint/docs/source/tissueheterogeneity.rst

 .. note:: For best performance of ReFACTor we recommend adding known gneome-wide effectors as covariates using the `--covar`_ argument.

-.. note:: glint computes the ReFACTor components while automatically ignoring X and Y chromosomes sites, polymorphic sites and cross-reactive sites according to Chen et al. [3]_.
+.. note:: GLINT computes the ReFACTor components while automatically ignoring X and Y chromosomes sites, polymorphic sites and cross-reactive sites according to Chen et al. [3]_.

 .. note:: Use `--out`_ in order to change the default output name.

-.. note:: Use `--refactor`_ together with `--gsave`_ in order to generate a new version of glint files with the computed ReFACTor components (these will be included in the *datafile.samples.txt* file).
+.. note:: Use `--refactor`_ together with `--gsave`_ in order to generate a new version of GLINT files with the computed ReFACTor components (these will be included in the *datafile.samples.txt* file).